YetOpen/yii2-usuario-ldap/README.md

 modificando i parametri con quelli opportuni.
 #### Parameters meaning
 * **ldapConfig**: all the parameters for connecting to LDAP server as documented in [Adldap2](https://adldap2.github.io/Adldap2/#/setup?id=options)
 * **createLocalUsers**: if TRUE when a user pass the LDAP authentication, on first LDAP server, it is created locally.
-If FALSE a default users with id -1 is used for the session
+If FALSE a default users with ID specified in defaultUserId is used for the session
 * **defaultRoles**: if specified the role/s will be assigned to the new created users.
 Can be set as an array.
 By default this is FALSE
 * **syncUsersToLdap**: if TRUE changes to local users are synchronized with the second LDAP server specified.
 Including creation and deletion of an user.
 * **secondLdapConfig**: if specified this is used as LDAP server for sync the local users.
+* **defaultUserId**: if createLocalUsers is set to FALSE, specify the ID of the default user.
+Defaults to `-1`

 By default this is equal to _ldapConfig_